 The aim of this working group is to build civil society, parliamentary and government support for the 2018 UN High Level Conference on Nuclear Disarmament, and to influence the agenda and ensure success.

 The world is at high risk with more than 1500 nuclear bombs in high alert status, ready to be launched by the US and Russia in less than 20 minutes.
-This working group advocates for all nuclear weapons systems to be taken off high-alert, which is also proposed as step in the Model Nuclear Weapons Convention.
-Other nuclear risk reduction measures are also promoted.
+This working group (formerly called the De-Alerting Working Group) promotes measures to reduce the risks of nuclear weapons being used and to lower the role of nuclear weapons in security doctrines.
+These include de-alerting, eliminating launch on warning, lowering threat postures and adopting policies of no-first-use and/or sole purpose.

 Gathering and disseminating information and health data on the toxic effects of depleted uranium to human well-being and the environment.
 Calling for an end to the use of depleted uranium in weapons systems.